 We’re almost done with first week in January: the week where more New Year’s resolutions are broken than any other.

-According a study conducted in 2002, 25% of New Year’s resolutions are broken in the first week alone.
-Within 6 months, over half of us will have given up.
+25% of New Year’s resolutions are broken in the first week alone.
+Within 6 months, over half of New Year Resolvers will have given up.

 Why?
 Why is it that so many resolutions are doomed from the start?